Jennifer Lopez and Alex Rodriguez's Road to Engagement

 Instagram / Alex Rodriguez

 The two confirm their engagement on Instagram.
-A-Rod proposed to J.Lo with a massive diamond engagement ring estimated to be worth at least $1 million.
+A-Rod proposed to J.Lo that day with a massive diamond engagement ring estimated to be worth at least $1 million, during a vacation in the Bahamas.

 Congrats to the happy couple!